 Ultimately, the internet connects people with other people, for better or for worse.
 One of the “better” parts of this connection include the ability to make new friends, stay in touch with old friends, and even find love — in the U.S., one-third of married couples now meet online.

-The internet is especially useful for connecting with other people when you live in a remote location, or if you’re an introvert.
+The internet is useful for connecting when you live in a remote location, or if you’re an introvert.